 How Does Tally Make Money?

-Tally makes money by charging interest on the amount you borrow from us.
+Tally makes money by charging interest on the amount you borrow from them.
 They only make money if they can save you money, and that’s it.
-No fees, nada.
+There are never any hidden fees or any other sneaky ways for Tally to charge you anything else.

 What is Tally’s Line of Credit?